 - Profit margins for participants within the entire value chain of the diamond industry will likely see a sharp decrease, including that of Sarine Technologies.

 The lack of full disclosure by manufacturers (that these are lab made diamonds) would threaten the real diamond industry (read here):

 - A report released by Botswana Institute for Development and Policy Analysis (BIDPA) last year indicated that De Beers and its Russian rival Alrosa, are at risk.

 - Synthetic diamonds, especially Chemical Vapour Deposition (CVD) diamonds, are difficult to segregate into a particular market.
-CVD produces extremely pure crystal.
-CVD diamond precipitates as nearly 100 percent pure diamond and therefore may not be discernible from naturals, no matter how advanced the detection equipment.
+CVD produces an extremely pure crystal.
+CVD diamond precipitates as nearly 100 per cent pure diamond and therefore may not be discernible from naturals, no matter how advanced the detection equipment.

 - Manufacturers may be fully disclosing the nature of its stones, but wholesalers are not.
 So customers are not aware.

 - Clever marketing may bring buyers around to manufactured diamonds.
 After all, there’s no chance that they are so-called blood diamonds – stones sold by African rebels to fund wars and revolutions, or under the thumb of an international cartel accused of buying off foreign governments, despoiling the environment, flouting antimonopoly laws, and exploiting mine workers.